lindakovacs/100-days-of-code/log.md

 <!-- /TOC -->

+### Day 22: January 24, 2017 Tuesday

+**Today's Progress**: For the #100DaysOfCode I worked in JavaScript @FreeCodeCamp challanges.
+Also, I worked debugging the PHP form project and I made some progress which gives me satisfactions:
+- sanitazing data
+- validation data and returning error messages for the required filed
+- mirroring back filds already filled
+- encrypt
+- upload/move (the upload files from the web form on the foleder in the server)
+- email
+- thank you
+- pdf
+- recaptcha
+- creating and making DB connection
+- write/store data in DB
+- HR retrieve data

+**Thoughts**: I feel excited that I made some progress which gives me satisfactions.

+**Link(s) to work**

 ### Day 21: January 23, 2017 Monday

 **Today's Progress**: For the #100DaysOfCode I worked debugging the PHP form project: